Engines : Jaguar AJ-V8

 The first year had been largely given over to defining the requirements, the specifications for each part of the engine such as how much heat goes into the coolant and the oil, how much force is needed to turn the engine over, valve train stiffness, noise levels as well as the major things like the power and torque levels.

-The calculation gave most of the answers, but some elements still required real world testing.
-To this end some elements of the new engine were experimented on in isolation, using a current production ‘slave’ engine as a base, giving rise to some odd reports in the press of the new engine being based on this that and the other engine.
+The calculation gave most of the answers, but some elements still required real-world testing.
+To this end, some elements of the new engine were experimented on in isolation, using a current production ‘slave’ engine as a base, giving rise to some odd reports in the press of the new engine being based on this, that and the other engine.
 For example, in order to try different bore and stroke combinations on the single cylinder rig, the engineers looked about for existing parts from all sorts of manufacturers, at one point it was using a Peugeot piston and a Mazda con rod!

 It weighed about the same as the old six-cylinder but had more power and a greater spread of torque, thanks to the new variable cam timing system.
-But there was a small problem, it didn’t sound like a ‘Jaguar’.
-Although very appealing, the V8 burble sounded like any normal mid size car in the USA and part of the Jaguar magic was the very high levels of refinement and quietness.
+However, there was a small problem, it didn’t sound like a ‘Jaguar’.
+Although very appealing, the V8 burble sounded like any normal mid-size car in the USA and part of the Jaguar magic was the very high levels of refinement and quietness.
 Sound is such an emotive thing and much debate was had as to what the new engine should sound like, eventually the decision was made to make it quiet and an enormous amount of work went into designing complex intake and exhaust systems.
 It is interesting to note how this has changed now such that the current XKR even has a device built into the bulkhead to help you hear the engine’s magnificent growl.

 It’s interesting to note how Jaguar has had a history of technological innovation, and how right from the start how Jaguar was showing Ford new things.
 In return Ford showed Jaguar how to massively improve production processes, improving quality and reducing costs.
-This relationship is continuing to this day, I am pleased to say, with both sides benefiting.

 As the engine developed, the early tunes were used to check and refine the basic performance and emissions characteristics.
 Then cars were used to tune the transient response, that is to say how the engine responds to acceleration, deceleration and gear shifts.
 This is always a very difficult balance between good drivability and good emissions, a slightly rich fuelling on acceleration give very good drivability but will fail emission completely on hydrocarbons alone.